empathy-mp3/Wayward-Witches/submission.md

 ## ChromaNyan

-origin: moon (secondary preference: shadow realm)
+origin: moon (secondary preference: shadow realm. tertiary preference: hell. if all three of those are full i have a slight bias for cavern if it needs people, otherwise put me anywhere)

 Minecraft:
 unique items: